slaclab/buildroot-site/doc/README.upgradeBuildroot.md

 - For the URL with the RT_PREEMPT patch, go to the [Linux Foundation website](https://wiki.linuxfoundation.org/realtime/preempt_rt_versions) and search for the URL corresponding to your kernel version.
 Kernel version and PREEMPT_RT patch versions must match for all 3 numbers of the version.
 Add this URL to the parameter `BR2_LINUX_KERNEL_PATCH`.
 Keep the syntax of the parameter because it has more things than the URL.
     - Starting from kernel 6.12, the PREEMPT_RT patch was fully integrated and is now part of the official kernel mainline.
 The team that maintained the PREEMPT_RT patch is still providing patches with additional features not added to the mainline.
 We decided to keep using their patches to benefit from all features.
 - Go back to the untared Buildroot directory and open the file `package/busybox/busybox.mk`.
 Take note of the parameter `BUSYBOX_VERSION`.
 On the present repository (buildroot-site) change the parameter `BR2_PACKAGE_BUSYBOX_CONFIG` in `br2-external/configs/br-common.config`.
 Note that this will be the filename that you will need to change later, using the Busybox version as part of the name.
 - Later on, when you are building an image, Buildroot may complain that the image file is greater than the space configured for it.
-If this is the case, you will need to change the parameter `BR2_TARGET_ROOTFS_EXT2_SIZE`.
+If this is the case, you will need to change the parameter `BR2_TARGET_ROOTFS_EXT2_SIZE`

+## config directory
+This directory holds config files for packages, with parameters that we want to be different from the default used by Buildroot.
+The difference from the directory `br2-external/configs` is that the former configures Buildroot itself and the latter configures individual packages.

+For the linux kernel, there are 4 separate files that will be managed by the script `scripts/br-installconf.sh`, which will produce a final linux-<kernel version>.config file.
+This is the real config file used when building the Kernel.

+Get the kernel version of the previous Buildroot used by SLAC.
+For example, for Buildroot 2025, the kernel version is 6.12.19.
+Copy all 4 files called `linux-<kernel version>-*.config`, renaming them with the kernel version you are working on.
+These are configuration files applied when building the Linux kernel.
+You won't probably need to modify these files.

+Besides the Linux kernel, the other package currently available in this directory is BusyBox (file bb-<version>.x.config).
+Now it is time to use the `BR2_PACKAGE_BUSYBOX_CONFIG` parameter that you modified in the previous section.
+Rename the BusyBox config file to be identical to what you set in it.
+This file is used directly by Buildroot when building BusyBox and is not touched by the script `scripts/br-installconf.sh`.
+You probably won't need to modify this file.

+## pkg-patches